 In fact, almost all of those who responded (99% to be exact) agreed that ‘there is a lot more to running a photography business or being a professional photographer than simply taking a great picture’.
 Despite this harsh reality, seven out of ten would still recommend being a photographer.

-We also asked people to pass on one tip or inspirational comment to wannabe photographers or those just starting out.
+We also asked people to pass on one tip or inspirational comment for anyone else hoping to become a professional photographer, or for those just starting out.

 The biggest single piece of advice was ‘make a business plan’.
 Any successful photographer will agree they need to develop their business as well as their negatives.